Boemska/h54s/README.md

   retryAfterLogin: true
   sasApp: 'Stored Process Web App 9.3',
   ajaxTimeout: 30000,
-  isRemoteConfig: false
+  isRemoteConfig: false,
+  metadataRoot: undefined
 }
 ```
-> `maxXhrRetries` is number of retries if request failed with sas error or no data.
+> `maxXhrRetries` is number of retries if request failed with SAS error or no data.

 > `sasApp` is SAS version - _sasapp parameter on login redirect

+> Define `metadataRoot` if you don't want to enter full `sasProgram` path in `call` methods.
+> If `metadataRoot` is defined SAS program path will be `metadataRoot + sasProgram`.

 > Set `isRemoteConfig` to true if you want the adapter to use config from the file called `h54sConfig.json` at the root of your web application.
 > Config properties in the constructor will override the remote properties.